 Mutual Funds As Venture Capitalists?
 Evidence from Unicorns

-Using novel contract-level data, we study the recent trend in open-end mutual funds investing in unicorns — highly valued, privately held start-ups — and the consequences of mutual fund investment for corporate governance provisions.
+Using novel contract-level data, we study open-end mutual funds investing in unicorns — highly valued, privately held start-ups — and their association with corporate governance provisions.
 Larger funds and those with more stable funding are more likely to invest in unicorns.
-Compared to venture capital groups (VCs), mutual funds appear to have weaker cash flow rights and to be less involved in terms of corporate governance, being particularly underrepresented on boards of directors.
-Having to carefully manage their own liquidity pushes mutual funds to require stronger redemption rights and eschew “pay-to-play” provisions, suggesting contractual choices consistent with mutual funds’ short-term capital sources.
+Both mutual fund participation and the mutual fund share of the financing round are strongly correlated with the round’s contractual provisions.
+Compared to venture capital groups, mutual funds are underrepresented on boards of directors, suggesting less direct monitoring.
+However, rounds with mutual fund participation have stronger redemption and IPO-related rights, consistent with mutual funds’ liquidity needs and vulnerability to down-valuation IPOs.

 Suggested Citation: Suggested Citation